Join 157,912 friendly subscribers getting Sunday Snippets every week

 You want to finish every video with an end-screen sales pitch, a call to action for the viewer to do something specific.

 YouTube best practice is to relate the last 10 seconds or so of your video to another video you’ve made on a correlating topic.
-Take a look at the last ten seconds of my video The 5 Magical Apps That Changed My Life, for example.
+Take a look at the last ten seconds of my video The 5 Magical Apps That Changed My Life.
 I say “if you want to hear more about how I use Notion to supercharge my productivity, click on the little playlist over here for my top performing videos on how I use Notion.’

 Remember, this is the only time you’ll be able to pitch viewers directly with an idea for what they should watch next.
 And given that they’ve already watched one of your videos until the end, chances are that they’ll like to watch the next one if you make it seem relevant enough.